OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 ```properties
 mux.01.sentence.filters=~MMB, ~GGA, ~GSV
 ```
-means everything, but no MMB, no GGA, no GSV.
+means "_everything, but no MMB, no GGA, no GSV_".

 A line like
 ```properties
 mux.01.sentence.filters=RMC, XDR, MDA
 ```
-means only RMC, XDR or MDA.
+means "_only RMC, XDR or MDA_".

 > _Note_: a line like `~RMC, MDA` does not mean much, as it would mean [`no RMC` and `just MDA`].
-> A line like `MDA` means the same thing.
+> A line like `MDA` would mean the same thing.

 #### Forwarders